YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario06/README.md

 storageclass.storage.k8s.io/storage-class-san-economy created
 ```

+If you have configured Grafana, you can go back to your dashboard, to check what is happening (cf http://192.168.0.63:30001).

 ## C. What's next

 Now, you have some SAN Backends & some storage classes configured.
 You can proceed to the creation of a stateful application: